mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 3.8.2 =
+* Fixed a bug where the options from designs that were upgraded to products weren't coming through.

 = 3.8.1 =
 * Now resizing the viewport on the Customize page when the window is resized.